 Help: How to use Wiki-Pi

-Protein-protein interactions of your interest can be searched from any page by using the search form on the top right of the page, as shown below.
+Protein-protein interactions can be searched from the home page search bar, or from the navigation bar on other pages, as shown below.
 You can search interactions based on:

 • gene symbols (e.g. "EGFR")